 - 8.21 A PhD student registers for a programme of research study leading to PhD from the outset.
 The registration period for which the student initially registers is four years or the approved duration for that programme of research studies, or part-time equivalent. - 8.22 An MPhil student registers only for MPhil. - 8.23 The start date for the duration of the research studies programme is the date of initial enrolment with QMUL and registration for the research programme of studies.

 MD(Res)

-8.24 A student registers for a four year programme of research study leading to MD(Res) from the outset or part-time equivalent.
+8.24 A student registers for a programme of research study leading to MD(Res) from the outset.

 DrPS, DPsych and DClinDent